Sreedharan's entry a 'gimmick'; BJP will remain marginal player in Kerala: Cong's Tariq Anwar | Politics

 Asked about Kerala Chief Minister Pinarayi Vijayan's remarks accusing Rahul Gandhi of ''speaking in the same tone'' as of Uttar Pradesh CM and BJP leader Yogi Adityanath against his government, he said nobody will believe this charge as the Congress has a history that it cannot have any understanding with communal forces.

-Rahul Gandhi is leading a frontal attack on the BJP and Prime Minister Narendra Modi which not only the Congress but other opposition parties are also recognising and praising, Anwar asserted.
+Rahul Gandhi is leading a frontal attack on the BJP and Prime Minister Narendra Modi which not only the Congress but other opposition parties are also recognizing and praising, Anwar asserted.

 He said such statements show that the LDF is ''nervous'' They don't have the confidence in their Front it seems, he added.